domeniko-gentner/labertasche/README.md

 ### Javascript

 In the project folder is a small javascript file.
-You will need to load this into Hugo, I suggest using Hugo's asset pipeline to integrate it into your site.
-One thing is important to know: this script only does the bare bones post request to your comment backend.
-Anything else must be done by yourself, but don't worry: The function is making use of a callback, so you can control what happens during the various stages.
+You will need to add this to Hugo.
+I suggest using Hugo's asset pipeline to integrate it into your site and merge it with your current javascript.
+One thing is important to know: this script only does the bare bones post request to the comment backend.

-TODO: Example using the javascript properly
+Anything else must be done by yourself, such as messages about minimum length etc.
+But don't worry: The function is making use of a callback, where you can receive various messages with error codes and act on them.
+See the javascript file for an example callback.

 ### Hugo templates